TeddyNyberg/StockScreener/README.md

       - Assumes 0 cost trades, 0 taxes, instant model_input -> model_output -> buy/sell
   - Backtesting
       - Default starts 1/28 (model trained on data until 1/27)
-      - To view performance, look at backtest_results_jan.csv and backtest_portfolio_PL.xlsx OR in the app, lookup "nyberg"
+      - To view performance, look at backtest_results_jan.csv and backtest_portfolio_PL.xlsx OR in the app, lookup "nyberg-a"
   - Stock lookup and comparison
       - Comparison charts
-  - Persistent Watchlist w SQL
+  - Persistent Watchlist and Paper Trading w SQL

 Goals
   - Create model for sentiment analysis on earnings calls, classifying them as trustworthy and likely to grow